Bashkortostan: History

 The first settlements in the territory of modern Bashkortostan date from the early Paleolithic period, but the Bronze Age spurred an upsurge in the population of this territory.
 When people of the Abashevo culture started settling here, they possessed high skills in manufacturing bronze tools, weapons and decorations.
 They were the first to establish permanent settlements in the Southern Urals.

 Bashkortostan takes its name from its native people, the Bashkirs.
 The Slavonic name of the country, Bashkiriya, formed at the end of the 16th century.
 Originally it appeared in the forms Bashkir land, Bashkir, Bashkirda and Bashkir horde.
 The ethnonym Bashkirs first became known in the 7th century.
 In the 10th century, Al-Balkhi wrote about Bashkirs as a people, divided into two groups, one of which inhabited the Southern Urals, while the other lived near the Danube River, close to the boundaries of Byzantium.
 His contemporary Ibn-Ruste described the Bashkirs as "an independent people, occupying territories on both sides of the Ural mountain ridge between Volga, Kama, Tobol and upstream of Yaik River".

-After the early-feudal Mongolian state had broken down in the 14th century, the territory of modern Bashkortostan became divided between the Kazan and Siberia Khanates and the Nogai Horde.
+After the early-feudal Mongolian state had broken down in the 14th century, the territory of modern Bashkortostan became divided between the Kazan, the Siberia Khanates and the Nogai Horde.
 The tribes that lived there were headed by bi (tribal heads).
 After Kazan fell to Ivan the Terrible in 1554–1555, representatives of western and northwestern Bashkir tribes approached the Tsar with a request to voluntarily join Muscovy.
+The Bashkir rebellion of 1662–1664 and the Bashkir rebellion of 1704–1711 were primarily caused by the Russian government's violations of the terms and conditions previously agreed between the Bashkirs and the Russian authorities.
+Bashkirs were also largely involved in the Pugachev Rebellion (their leader Salawat Yulayev, currently considered a national hero of the Bashkirs, was one of Pugachev's closest aides).